 Need some last-minute Christmas gift ideas?
 Check out these ideas that will work for everyone on your Christmas list.
 Lots of unique ideas!

 Before I get to the gift ideas I want to encourage you to get my Christmas planner now and subscribe to my newsletter so that next year this doesn’t happen.
-I’ll help you be prepared ahead of time so you can be one of those hearing about friends stressing out thinking about how happy you are to be done!
+I’ll help you be prepared ahead of time so you can be one of those hearing about friends stressing out and thinking about how happy you are to be done!

 What about this year?
 It’s too late not to be prepared so what can you do to finish up and relieve that stress?
 Use this list to finish up your shopping.
 These are items you can get here in time.